namal1230/IJSE-71-Second-Semester-Panadura-Smart-Paharmacy-System/README.md

 * Fork the repository and create a feature branch for changes.
 * Write tests for changes and keep the code style consistent.

-If you want, I can:

-* Export this README as `README.md` file for you to download.
-* Add a `docker-compose.yml` and CI/CD example.
-* Generate code snippets (AOP aspect, Stripe controller, Angular service) in dedicated files.

 ---

-**End of README**